khanonjs/khanon.js-website/public/tutorials/06-working-with-actors.md

 # Actors

 It is time to create the actors we will use in our scene.
-There are: 2D robot and 2D door; 3D robot and 3D door.
-Robots will to the tap direction when the user clicks or taps the screen.
+They are 2D robot and 2D door; 3D robot and 3D door.
+Robots will go to the tap direction when the user clicks or taps the screen.
 The doors will open when the robot is in front of them.

-Let's being by the doors, which have a simpler logic.
+Let's begin by the doors, which have a simpler logic.

 Create the door base class.
-This class open and close the door using an animation Id that will be provided by children class using the abstract properties `animationId_Open` and `animationId_Close`.
-Abstract properties are properties that parent demands to children classes, and which will be available to the parent itself.
-In that way, we can use the same logic for both 2D and 3D children doors.
+This class *open* and *close* the door using an animation Id that will be provided by children classes using the abstract properties `animationId_Open` and `animationId_Close`.
+Abstract properties are properties that a parent class demands to children classes, and which will be available in the parent itself.
+Using this base class, we can share and run the same logic in 2D and 3D door.

 The base class extends [ActorInterface](https://khanonjs.com/api-docs/classes/decorators_actor.ActorInterface.html), which also demands what type of actor it will be (2D sprite or 3D Mesh).
 That generic type will be defined in children door classes extending `ActorDoorBase`, and therefore passed to *ActorInterface*.
 The actor type is provided by *SpriteInterface* or *SpriteInterface* in the first generic `B`.